Usage

 heartbeat_interval <seconds> # Keep-alive interval (default: 30)

-reconnect_wait <seconds> # Reconnect wait time (default: 2)
+reconnect_wait <seconds> # NATS reconnect wait (default: 2)

 }